The Jane Addams Peace Association (the Peace Association) Overview

 Leadership, Governance & Oversight

 The Executive Committee is composed of the President/Co-Presidents, the Vice President, the Secretary, and the Treasurer to meet at the call of the President/Co-Presidents.
+All Board members are welcome to attend Executive Committee meetings.
 When immediate action is needed, the President/Co-Presidents may call or email the Executive Committee.
-The Executive Committee has responsibility for Personnel/HR policies and procedures.
+The Executive Committee has responsibility for Personnel/HR policies, Finance and procedures.

-The Board Development Committee coordinates identification and solicitation of new Board members, screens and recommends candidates for the Board and prepares a slate of candidates for Officers of the Board to be sent to Board members no later than two weeks before the annual Fall Board meeting.
-The committee is also responsible for ongoing training of board members and evaluation of the board at large.
+The Nominating Committee works with the Executive Director to identify and solicit new Board member.
+The Nominating Committee screens and recommends candidates for the Board and prepares a slate of candidates for Officers of the Board to be agreed upon with the Executive Director and sent to Board members no later than two weeks before the annual Fall Board meeting, usually held in October.

-The Resource Development committee leads the association’s fundraising efforts and actively creates opportunities for advancing our work.
-The Treasurer is chair of the Resource Development Committee, which shall include at least two other Board members.
-The Resource Development Committee is responsible for developing and reviewing fiscal procedures and the annual budget with the Board and any staff..
+The Marketing/Development committee leads the association’s fundraising efforts and actively creates opportunities for advancing our work.
+The Treasurer is chair of the Marketing/Development Committee, which shall include at least two other Board members.
+The Marketing/Development Committee is responsible for assisting the Executive Director with marketing and development strategies.

 The Communications Committee oversees the planning and logistics of the Jane Addams Peace Association’s web and social media presence, the book awards ceremony, and press releases regarding the awards and ceremony.
 It leads in understanding and prioritizing audience and stakeholders and identifying potential partners.

-The program committee work includes liaison to the award selection committee, support of the award announcement and ceremony, developing guidelines for curriculum, and overseeing the development of other programming based on researched needs, gaps, and opportunities.
+The Program Committee work includes sharing ideas of program expansion, developing guidelines for curriculum, and overseeing the development of other programming based on partnership opportunities.

 Board Member Expectations

 Directors are elected to serve a three-year term and can be selected for a second three-year term.
-If a board member so chooses, they can request to serve a shorter term.
+If necessary, a board member can elect to serve a shorter term.
 Expectations include:

-- Participate in the Jane Addams Children’s Book Award ceremony and activities (2022 and onward)
+- Participate in the Jane Addams Children’s Book Award ceremony and activities usually held in April (2023 and onward)

-- Participate in virtual monthly meetings of committees
+- Participate in virtual monthly meetings of committees, as needed

 - Provide feedback on initiatives